houmain/spright/README.md

 License
 -------

-It is released under the GNU GPLv3.
+__spright__ is released under the GNU GPLv3.
 It comes with absolutely no warranty.
 Please see `LICENSE` for license details.

+All image files are derived from files released as [CC0](https://creativecommons.org/publicdomain/zero/1.0/) on [OpenGameArt](https://opengameart.org).